dvinubius/bootcamp-api/README.md

   - if they're a user they can't become a publisher unless they have no joined bootcamps

 - one more virtual for retrieved users: all authored reviews

-# 🚧 TODO

-## Redefine business entities & use case

-Bootcamp = Disinfo Festival
-Course = Event (Workshop / Masterclass / Propaganda Entertainment / Inspirational)
-Review = Review

-Roles:

-- Admin
-- Journalist
-- Organizer

-Persist participation, require participation for writing Reviews (?) or NOT : write whatever, do the disinfo

-Admin enrolls participant to Event (participant can be journalist or organizer) Owner of event marks participant as graduated (owner must be an organizer)

-## REFACTOR organize into features, then routes-controllers-views

-## Version with Postgres